Tosmel2/Tosmel2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently studying at ALX, and I'm learning Full Stack.
+- 🌱 I graduated from ALX SE and was among top 10% talent, and I'm now a Full Stack.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...